 VCN-007/008

 The twins MIRA II and MIRA III are the successors of MIRA and feature an improved design with incorporating the lessons learnt during the operation of MIRA.
 With a length of 5 m they are larger than MIRA and feature a 30% higher wing area.
 Nevertheless, the weight increased only by a few percent.
 Having two vehicles with increased size will greatly speed-up the flight-testing and offers increased testing capabilities.
-Flight testing will start in October.
+Flight testing has started in October.

 MIRA-Support Vehicle: MIRA-Light